 Affordable housing

-A 2% mandatory affordable housing contribution, delivered onsite and in perpetuity for developments with a minimum Gross Floor Area of 2,000 m2.
+A 2% mandatory affordable housing contribution, delivered onsite and in perpetuity, for developments with a minimum Gross Floor Area of 2,000 m2.
 Affordable housing must be managed by a registered community housing provider.
 The percentage of the affordable housing contribution will be increased over time.

-When will the new planning controls apply?
+Where do the new planning controls apply?

 Stations